boeckmann/asm6502/README.txt

  4.4.5 Comparison and Logical Operators

        The comparison operators return 1 as true value, and 0 as false value.
-They return an undefined value if at least one of their arguments is undefined.

-       The logical operators return an undefined value if at least one of their arguments is undefined.
-The logical or || operator is an exception to this rule.
+       They return an undefined value if at least one of their arguments is undefined, with the logical or || operator being an exception to this rule.
 It returns true if at least one of its arguments is true.

        The logical negation operator ! is right-associative.